tomkaXX/Dev-challenge/README.md

 > Step 16

-🤖 Submit your for Bot for the App Review and to be Available for everyone.
+🤖 Click on Submit your Bot for App Review, and if approved,your Messenger App will be Available for everyone! ✅

 Resources: